NAME

 regex

-transform automatically-derived prepared statement names.
-See the SQL NAME
+is used to transform automatically-derived prepared statement names.
+See

 --sql-name-regex